devjangir/CrudDemo/README.md

 Acronym for Create, Retrieve, Update, Delete.
 It is a term commonly used to describe basic database functions.

-You can use this demo application in every CRUD scanario . you only need to create your
+You can use this demo application in every CRUD scanario . you only need to :

+1: Create Database "crud"

+2: Import crud.sql file

-import .sql file on your server and also api.php
+3: please api.php on server and also update server path in CrudTest/Http.m

 and use the basic CRUD functionlity.